Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Introduction

-\end{thm} This theorem was obtained in \cite{MO15} for compactly supported functions under the assumption {$\delta>\max\{\frac{n-1}{2}, n-2\}$} and in \cite{Wi} for any convex cocompact $\Gamma$.
+Here we will use the following exponential decay of matrix coefficients for geometrically finite hyperbolic manifolds: \begin{thm} There exists $\eta_0>0$ such that for any $\Psi_1, \Psi_2\in C^\infty(\T^1(\cM))$ with support in one-neighborhood of $\op{supp}(\m)$, for all $t\geq 1$, \be \int_{\T^1(\cM)} \Psi_1(\mathcal G^t(x)) \Psi_2(x) \; d\m (x) = \m(\Psi_1)\m (\Psi_2) +O( e^{-\eta_0 t} \cS (\Psi_1) \cS(\Psi_2)). \ee { Moreover, $\eta_0$ is explicitly computable when $\delta>\frac{n-1}{2}$, depending only on the spectral gap for the Laplacian on $L^2(\cM)$.
+If $\Gamma$ is convex cocompact or $\delta>n-2$, \eqref{mmix0} with $\m$ replaced by its $M$-invariant lift on $\Gamma\ba G$ holds for any $\Psi_1, \Psi_2\in C^\infty(\Gamma\ba G)$.} \end{thm} This theorem was obtained in (\cite{MO15}, \cite{EO}) for compactly supported functions under the assumption $\delta>\frac{n-1}{2}$ and in \cite{Sto11} for any convex cocompact $\Gamma$ (see also \cite{Wi} for the same result for the frame flow).
 In order to study shrinking target problem for cusp neighborhoods as described in Theorem \ref{t1}, removing the compact support condition is crucial as we need to study functions that are positive on cusps.
-We use the quantitative decay of the matrix coefficient of the functions $L^2(\Gamma\ba G)$ with respect to the Haar measure $\m^{\Haar}$ in \cite{MO15}, and exploit the product structures of $\m$ and $\m^{\Haar}$ to transfer the exponential rate information on the transversal intersections of $\mathcal G^t (B_\epsilon(x))$ for the flow box $B_\e(x)$ of size $\e$, that we get from the behavior of the correlation function with respect to $\m^{\Haar}$, to the behavior of the correlation function with respect to $\m$.
-Here $\e$ depends on the injectivity radius of $x$, and as we need to control the exponential rate independent of the injectivity radius for Theorem \ref{mix}, which is required to deal with functions which are not compactly supported, the whole procedure turns out to be technically quite subtle.
+We use the quantitative decay of the matrix coefficient of the functions $L^2(\Gamma\ba G)$ with respect to the Haar measure $\m^{\Haar}$ in \cite{MO15}, and exploit the product structures of $\m$ and $\m^{\Haar}$ to transfer the exponential rate information on the transversal intersections of $\mathcal G^t (B_\epsilon(x))$ for the flow box $B_\e(x)$, that we get from the behavior of the correlation function with respect to $\m^{\Haar}$, to the behavior of the correlation function with respect to $\m$.
+Here $\e$ depends on the injectivity radius of $x$, and as we need to control the exponential rate independent of the injectivity radius for Theorem \ref{mix}, which is required to deal with functions which are not compactly supported, the whole procedure turns out to be technically quite subtle. { The remaining cases of geometrically finite manifolds with cusps are proved in a recent work of Li-Pan \cite{LiPan20}.}